Evidence Gathering Session

 - ultimately help to inform the final report published by the RSE on Scotland’s Energy Future.

-Join members of the Inquiry Committee at the RSE on Thursday 19 April at 6pm (registration, tea and coffee from 5.30 pm).
+Join members of the Committee at the IET Glasgow: Teacher Building on Thursday 3 May at 7pm (registration from 6.30 pm).

 Prof Gareth Harrison, Bert Whittington Chair of Electrical Power Engineering and Deputy Head of the Institute of Energy Systems (University of Edinburgh)